hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 ## Uploads and Downloads

 Transferring files to and from an app is a common feature of Shiny apps.
 You can use it to upload data for analysis, download the results of an analysis or a figure you generated.
-Now we will introduce you to functions that help with file handling in addition to some other advanced topics which tie in nicely (and are helpful when running these functions).
+Now, we will introduce you to functions that help with file handling.

 ### Uploading data
-Often apps are created such that one can explore their own data in some way.
+Apps are oftentimes created such that one can explore their own data in some way.
 To allows users to upload their own data into the app we use the `fileInput()` function on the UI side:

 ```
 # DO NOT RUN